Where does your income rank in 2026?

 Methodology

-Your input is mapped to your age bracket, then piecewise-linearly interpolated between published breakpoints to produce an integer percentile.
+Your input is mapped to your age bracket, then piecewise-linearly interpolated between the blended breakpoints to produce an integer percentile.
 Because top-tail public data is sparse, percentiles above 99 are clamped — if you're meaningfully above the 99th threshold, your true rank is somewhere in the top 1% but not further resolvable without IRS microdata access.
+Treat the output as a benchmark, not an exact cutoff.

 Frequently asked questions